sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Setting_up_Studio.md

 C:\Users\JDoe>"AppData\Roaming\Appcelerator\Appcelerator Studio\AppceleratorStudio.exe"
 ```

-Windows systems must have the following paths at the beginning of their PATH environment variable for Studio to function properly.
+{{% alert title="⚠️ Warning" color="primary" %}}Windows systems must have the following paths at the beginning of their PATH environment variable for Studio to function properly.
 Most modern Windows systems will already have these paths properly set.

-%SystemRoot%\\system32;%SystemRoot%;%SystemRoot%\\System32\\Wbem;
+%SystemRoot%\\system32;%SystemRoot%;%SystemRoot%\\System32\\Wbem;{{% /alert %}}

 ## Launching Studio